bkirwi/folly/README.md

 # About the handwriting recognition

-Encrusted uses the open-source handwriting recognition from `armrest`.
+_Folly_ uses the open-source handwriting recognition from `armrest`.
 It was created from scratch for the tablet, and runs locally on the device.
 When an application needs input from you,